-Bitbox can support playback of up to 16 total voices across all pads at one time.
+Bitbox mk2 can reliably play up to 24 polyphonic notes across all pads when your samples fit in the 64 MB of internal memory or up to 8 larger samples streaming directly from the microSD card.
 Additionally, there is a per pad limit based on the pad mode.
 The limit for each pad mode is identified in the table on the right.

-Nothing in bitbox will prevent you from trying to play 8 voices on all 16 pads at the same time.
+Nothing in bitbox mk2 will prevent you from trying to play 24 voices on all 16 pads at the same time.
 However, the CPU can be overloaded if you play too many notes at once.
-You can reliably play 16 voices across all pads simultaneously.
+You can reliably play 24 voices across all pads simultaneously.
 Beyond that, you may encounter some sound quality issues like crackling.
 The exact breaking point depends on the overall usage scenario.
+The absolute maximum number of simultaneous voices is 32.

 Pad Mode Max Pad Polyphony

-Sample 8
+Sample 16

-Multi-Sample 8
+Multi-Sample 16

 Clip 2

 Slicer 2

 Granular 1